Azure-Samples/resources-java-deploy-virtual-machine-with-managed-disks-using-arm-template/README.md

 - java
 products:
 - azure
-extensions:
-- services: Resources
-- platforms: java
+description: "Getting Started with Resources - Deploy Virtual Machine Using ARM Template - in Java"
+urlFragment: resources-java-deploy-virtual-machine-with-managed-disks-using-arm-template
 ---

 # Getting Started with Resources - Deploy Virtual Machine Using ARM Template - in Java #